MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Taxonomy used by GSMA for their information sharing program with telco describing the types of infrastructure.
 WiP

 honeypot-basic:
-:   Christian Seifert, Ian Welch, Peter Komisarczuk, ‘Taxonomy of Honeypots’, Technical Report CS-TR-06/12, VICTORIA UNIVERSITY OF WELLINGTON, School of Mathematical and Computing Sciences, June 2006, http://www.mcs.vuw.ac.nz/comp/Publications/archive/CS-TR-06/CS-TR-06-12.pdf
+:   Updated (CIRCL, Seamus Dowling and EURECOM) from Christian Seifert, Ian Welch, Peter Komisarczuk, ‘Taxonomy of Honeypots’, Technical Report CS-TR-06/12, VICTORIA UNIVERSITY OF WELLINGTON, School of Mathematical and Computing Sciences, June 2006, http://www.mcs.vuw.ac.nz/comp/Publications/archive/CS-TR-06/CS-TR-06-12.pdf

+ics:
+:   FIRST.ORG CTI SIG - MISP Proposal for ICS/OT Threat Attribution (IOC) Project

 iep:
+:   Forum of Incident Response and Security Teams (FIRST) Information Exchange Policy (IEP) framework

+iep2-policy:
+:   Forum of Incident Response and Security Teams (FIRST) Information Exchange Policy (IEP) v2.0 Policy

+iep2-reference:
-:   Forum of Incident Response and Security Teams (FIRST) Information Exchange Policy (IEP) framework.
+:   Forum of Incident Response and Security Teams (FIRST) Information Exchange Policy (IEP) v2.0 Reference

 ifx-vetting:
 :   The IFX taxonomy is used to categorise information (MISP events and attributes) to aid in the intelligence vetting process

 incident-disposition:
 :   How an incident is classified in its process to be resolved.
-The taxonomy is inspired from NASA Incident Response and Management Handbook.
+The taxonomy is inspired from NASA Incident Response and Management Handbook. https://www.nasa.gov/pdf/589502main_ITS-HBK-2810.09-02%20%5bNASA%20Information%20Security%20Incident%20Management%5d.pdf#page=9

 infoleak:
 :   A taxonomy describing information leaks and especially information classified as being potentially leaked.
+The taxonomy is based on the work by CIRCL on the AIL framework.
+The taxonomy aim is to be used at large to improve classification of leaked information.

+information-origin:
+:   Taxonomy for tagging information by its origin: human-generated or AI-generated.

 information-security-data-source:
-:   Taxonomy to classify the information security data sources
+:   Taxonomy to classify the information security data sources.

 information-security-indicators:
-:   Information security indicators have been standardized by the ETSI Industrial Specification Group (ISG) ISI.
-These indicators provide the basis to switch from a qualitative to a quantitative culture in IT Security Scope of measurements: External and internal threats (attempt and success), user's deviant behaviours, nonconformities and/or vulnerabilities (software, configuration, behavioural, general security framework).
-ETSI GS ISI 001-1 (V1.1.2): ISI Indicators
+:   A full set of operational indicators for organizations to use to benchmark their security posture.

+interactive-cyber-training-audience:
+:   Describes the target of cyber training and education.

+interactive-cyber-training-technical-setup:
+:   The technical setup consists of environment structure, deployment, and orchestration.

+interactive-cyber-training-training-environment:
+:   The training environment details the environment around the training, consisting of training type and scenario.

+interactive-cyber-training-training-setup:
+:   The training setup further describes the training itself with the scoring, roles, the training mode as well as the customization level.

 interception-method:
 :   The interception method used to intercept traffic.

+ioc:
+:   An IOC classification to facilitate automation of malicious and non malicious artifacts

+iot:
+:   Internet of Things taxonomy, based on IOT UK report https://iotuk.org.uk/wp-content/uploads/2017/01/IOT-Taxonomy-Report.pdf

 kill-chain:
-:   Cyber Kill Chain from Lockheed Martin as described in Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains.
+:   The Cyber Kill Chain, a phase-based model developed by Lockheed Martin, aims to help categorise and identify the stage of an attack.

 maec-delivery-vectors:
 :   Vectors used to deliver malware based on MAEC 5.0